Carpenter Ants Vs. Termites

 Check out the following ways in which you can spot the difference between termite frass and carpenter frass:

-Carpenter ants: The carpenter ant frass is entirely different from termite frass.
+The carpenter ant frass is entirely different from termite frass.
 On the other hand, carpenter ant feces include insects, other pests, and carcasses as they don’t eat wood.
 They only excavate the wood to make their nest.
 Carpenter ant droppings vary in shape, size, and color, consisting of multiple elements.
 Sometimes you can easily mistake carpenter ant droppings for sawdust.

-Termites: Termite frass is the feces of termites.
+Termite frass is the feces of termites.
 They are also known as pallets.
 You will find them in the house as an indication of termite infestation.
 Termites eat wood, so termite residue contains termite sawdust and is fixed pallet shaped.
 Termite debris is oval-shaped and uniform in shape and color.
 Termites feed on wood, so their feces are in different shades of brown.

 Controlling Carpenter Ants and Termites

 Carpenter ants and termites are different, physically, and behaviorally.
 Therefore, controlling measures taken are different for both.
-While carpenter ant infestation can be easily controlled by eliminating the conditions that attracted them, termite control requires professional intervention.
+While carpenter ant infestation can be easily controlled by eliminating the conditions that attract them, termite control requires professional intervention.

 Treatment of Ant Droppings & Termite Droppings